HOME SEARCH ALL TOPICS

 First remove the head and row.
 To do this, pick up the herring in your left hand as if it were about to swim off.
 Put it on a chopping board and hold it firmly just behind the head.
 Then with a sharp knife firmly cut into the head, going through the bone but not quite through the whole fish.
 Keeping the knife in place, use it to pull the cut pieces away from the fish.
 The cut pieces include the roe, i.e. the fish eggs which are regarded as a delicacy by some people.
 If you want to cook it and have it, say, on toast, put it to one side.
 Roes come in two types, hard and soft, depending on the sex of the fish.

 To remove the backbone, split the fish open and lay it flat on the chopping board.
 It may be tempting to pick off the small bones one by one, but don't.
 Hold one end of the main backbone and lift and drag it upwards.
-All the bones will come away easily.
+All the bones will come away easily, attached to the entire backbone.
 Incidentally the same cannot be said for kippers.
 Tasty as they are, the multiple bones put many people off.

 Neil Cryer